JazminLC/bitybit/README.md

-# bitybit
+# bitbit
-Working at low level
+Working at low level with bits